Academy

 • DAY 1 AM: KSA training standardisation elements.

-• DAY 1 PM: KSA evaluations standardisation elements.
+• DAY 1 PM: KSA assessment standardisation elements.

 • DAY 2 AM: Review of ATO’s KSA assessments and evaluations.